ThingLabsIo/ThingLabsIo.github.io/pages/rpi2-lab001.md

 6. 8GB micro SD card - class 10 or better.
 Microsoft suggests [this one](http://www.amazon.com/gp/product/B00IVPU786) or [this one](http://www.amazon.com/SanDisk-Ultra-Micro-SDHC-16GB/dp/9966573445).
 7. Micro SD card writer

-## Install WIndows 10 IoT Core on Raspberry Pi 2
+## Install Windows 10 IoT Core on Raspberry Pi 2
 Windows 10 IoT Core is a version of Windows 10 designed to run on small devices, like the Raspberry Pi 2.
 You can download and install the Windows IoT Core image using the micro SD card.

 1. Download a Windows 10 IoT Core image from the [Microsoft downloads page](http://ms-iot.github.io/content/en-US/Downloads.htm).